Kathleen Annette: Adult life and career

 Annette completed her residency at the Duluth Family Practice Center and became board-certified to practice medicine independently in 1986.
 After her certification, she joined the Indian Health Service (IHS) as a medical officer serving the Leech Lake Service Unit at Cass Lake, Minnesota.
 She remained there for several years, working her way up to higher levels of authority and responsibility.
 In 1990, she became the director of the entire Bemidji Area of the IHS, overseeing health services for approximately sixty thousand Native Americans in Illinois, Indiana, Michigan, Minnesota, and Wisconsin.

 Annette used her position as area director to bring awareness to Native American public health issues.
 She spoke at a range of health care conferences and was an active member of a Centers for Disease Control and Prevention advisory committee concerned with emerging infectious diseases.
 She also speaks about her work at medical schools nationwide, with the hope of inspiring young Native Americans who aspire to professional careers.

-Annette retired from government service in 2011, and now serves as CEO of the Blandin Foundation.
+Annette retired from government service in 2011, and is CEO of the Blandin Foundation.